 In 1984 (at least in the US) they came back out with a 6hp and also upped the 7.5 to a 8hp.
-Now somewhere in the mix, I have seen a 1983 8hp, which does not show on any of the lists, so possibly it was a LATE LATE 83, but classified as a 84.
+Now somewhere in the mix, I have seen a 1983 8hp, which does not show on any of the lists, so possibly it was a LATE LATE 83, but with the 8hp parts of a 84.
 The only difference was that it was painted all white as compared to the gray lower sections of all the known 84s .

 1992 saw another major change in the 6 and 8hp motors with a completely different rope starter unit that mounted over the flywheel.